1. Home

 3. /

-Full project title: “Healthy Water, Healthy Aging™: Engaging Mainers age 55+ in testing their drinking water for arsenic, other heavy metals, and PFAS.”
+Full project title: “Healthy Water, Healthy Aging: Engaging Mainers in testing their drinking water for arsenic, other toxic metals, and PFAS.”

 Partners

-The University of New England’s Center for Excellence supports public health works to create opportunities for good health.
-They offer a Legacy Scholars program for adults aged 55 and older to participate as subjects in research studies on health and wellness of aging.
-The “Arsenic and Aging” project was initiated with this partnership.
+The University of New England’s Center for Excellence in Aging and Health supports public health initiatives to create opportunities for good health.
+They offer a Legacy Scholars program for adults aged 55 and older to participate as subjects in research studies on health and well-being.

 Dartmouth Trace Element Analysis Core